 Most of the signals you receive are completely public, that’s true.
 However, there are several different sets of frequencies that that are treated differently.
 For example, cell phone and Wi-Fi frequencies are allowed to be encrypted so that you have some sort of privacy when you’re using them.
 Military frequencies can be encrypted, and in some cases it’s a crime to have a radio designed to receive them.
 That’s part of keeping you safe.

 In almost every case, the rules that allow encryption in radio broadcasting are there to allow for more privacy and security.
 Then there are the frequencies used in satellite TV broadcasting.
 There’s no varnishing it… these frequencies are encrypted so that companies can make money.
-That might seem kind of skeevy except that honestly, those radio transmissions are at such a high frequency that average folks wouldn’t use them.
-Ka and Ku band transmissions are up in the gigahertz frequencies that work best with massive dishes and satellites.
-You’d never use them for cellular phones or anything, they don’t work that way.
+That might seem kind of skeevy, I hear you.
+But there’s an explanation.
+These broadcasts are encrypted.
+It may sound odd, but everyone benefits.

-All satellite TV broadcasting owes its life to a series of decisions made in the 1980s when the FCC decided that it was in the public’s best interest to create national satellite TV broadcasting.
+All satellite TV broadcasting owes its life to a series of decisions made in the 1980s.
+At that time, the FCC decided that national satellite TV broadcasting served the public’s best interest.
 At that time the hope was that you could have a dish small enough to sit on top of a TV.
 That never really happened, but a dish under 40″ in diameter is still a lot smaller than the 5-meter dishes that were the peak of technology back then.